IntuitDeveloper/intuit-api-docs/docs/getting-started/graphql-ide/insomnia-setup.md

 You are now ready to run the query , Click the "Send" button to run.
-Insomnia will ask you to login to your QBO company (enter trial company credentials)
+Insomnia will ask you to login to your QBO company (enter trial company credentials) after a successful login, you will be directed to the connection screen, follow the prompt to establish connection.
+After successful connection you will see tokens in the oAuth2 tab of your request in Insomnia

+Congratulations! you are now ready to run the request.

+Clone the request above for new requests.